gurkenlabs/litiengine-docs/tutorials/modifying-example-projects.md

 ## Chapter 2:  SERVUS BONUS
 ![](https://static.jam.vg/raw/f36/2/z/23631.png)

-SERVUS BONUS is a 2D game made by Steffen and nightm4re94 with LITIENGINE.
+SERVUS BONUS is a 2D game made by gurkenlabs, the creators of LITIENGINE.
 You can find the code at https://github.com/gurkenlabs/litiengine-ldjam44.git.
-Currently, it is provided with the MIT license, so it can be modified freely.
+The project is available under the MIT license, so it can be modified freely.

 **A good slave is a good servant.
 A great slave is currency!**